-Away from the casino floor, Victoria still works as a journalist and has published various books across a range of subjects.
-She is the poker columnist for The Guardian newspaper in the UK, hosts a BBC Radio 4 series and her TV work includes presenting BBC documentaries and acting as a commentator on various poker shows.
+Away from the casino floor, Vicky still works as a journalist and has published various books across a range of subjects.
+She is the poker columnist for The Guardian newspaper in the UK, hosts a BBC Radio 4 series and her TV work includes presenting BBC documentaries and quiz shows, and acting as a commentator on various poker shows.
 She also enjoys reading, cooking and playing cribbage, bridge and Scrabble.

 |UKIPT London £2,000 High Roller||March 2013||9th||$11,512|